-Engineering in the World of Data
+Engineering in the World of AI

-In the summer, new students will be invited to join our community Discord server and to introduce themselves, so that we can begin to get to know each other before everyone arrives in West Lafayette.
-You’ll have the opportunity to live together on campus and make friends with other students and engage with our faculty through fun and engaging learning community activities and Big Data Trophy competitions.
-Thanks to our alumni, we’re able to offer incredible opportunities to learn about careers in engineering and to build out your personal and professional networks.
+After you are admitted into the learning community, you will be invited to join our Discord server and to introduce yourself, so that we can begin to get to know each other over the summer.
+When you arrive on campus, you'll live with other community members and make friends quickly, taking classes together as a cohort and engaging with our faculty through fun and enriching learning community activities.
+Thanks to our alumni, we're able to offer exclusive opportunities to learn about careers in engineering and to build out your personal and professional networks.

 Eligibility

-- First-time beginning students admitted to the First-Year Engineering Program or to Pre-ABE in the College of Agriculture
+- First-time beginning students admitted to the First-Year Engineering Program

 - This LC is not available to Honors College participants